Adam-Warlock09/Prognosis-AI/ML_models_code/Readme.md

-This folder contains the ML models notebooks.
+This folder contains the ML models' notebooks.